Ship owned by Israeli firm attacked off UAE coast: media | Law-Order

 A commercial vessel owned by an Israeli firm was attacked off the coast of the United Arab Emirates in Gulf waters, pro-Iran media and an Israeli television channel said on Tuesday.

-Israel's top-rated Channel 12 TV quoted unnamed Israeli officials as blaming arch-foe Iran for the assault and said there were no casualties.
+Israel's top-rated Channel 12 quoted unnamed Israeli officials as blaming arch-foe Iran for the assault, which it described as a missile strike.
+There were no casualties and the ship continued on its course, the TV channel added.
 Two maritime security sources told Reuters that an Israeli ship was hit near the UAE's Fujairah port resulting in an explosion but that there were no casualties.

+Officials in Israeli Prime Minister Benjamin Netanyahu's office and Israel's Defence Ministry declined comment on the incident.
+A spokesman for Israel's Transportation Ministry said he was aware of the reports but could not confirm them.
+There was no immediate confirmation from the UAE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)